Skip to content

 Exploring the Connections view

-The Connections list is the core Smart Connections experience: a ranked list of notes (or blocks) that are related to what you are viewing right now.
+The Connections list is the core Smart Connections experience: a ranked list of notes (or blocks) related to what you are looking at right now.

 The Connections loop (scan -> confirm -> act)